Your October Horoscope Is Here — You'll Need To Remember To Breathe

 Sagittarius Sun & Rising:

 Sag, this second month of Jupiter’s retrograde through Taurus may feel destabilising, as it’s also eclipse season.
-Your sector of health, service, and routine is activated by both Jupiter and the Taurus Lunar Eclipse that’ll occur on the 28th October.
+Your sector of health, service, and routine is activated by both Jupiter and the Taurus Lunar Eclipse that’ll occur on October 28.

 AdvertisementADVERTISEMENT